charmbracelet/log/README.md

 - Colorful, human readable format.
 - Ability to customize the time stamp format.
 - Skips caller frames and marks function as helpers.
-- Leveled logging with the ability to turn off logging altogether.
+- Leveled logging.
+- Text, JSON, and Logfmt formatters.
 - Store and retrieve logger in and from context.
 - Standard log adapter.